 2022 | 9 |

-The amount of hurricanes that have occurred over the past five years has roughly floated around the same number, with there being a huge uptick in 2020.
+The amount of hurricanes that have occurred over the past five years has roughly floated around the same number, with there being an uptick in 2020 and 2024.

 Hurricanes have increased in occurrence and intensity in the past few years.
 Unfortunately, NOAA predicts the frequency and power of these storms will continue to rise in the years to come.